-Specialty lenses for Keratoconus, Presbyopia, high astigmatism, and more.
-Dr. Velasco provides full-scope optometric care at iFocus Vision Center.
-Red eyes, itchy eyes, dry eyes, and glaucoma, Dr. Velasco can manage it all.
-Please see the other services she offers below.
+Dr. Velasco provides full-scope optometric care at iFocus Vision Center including: specialty lenses for keratoconus, presbyopia, and high astigmatism, red eyes, itchy eyes, dry eyes, glaucoma, and more.
+Dr. Velasco can manage it all.
+Please see the services she offers below.

 To obtain a contact lens prescription you must first have a comprehensive eye exam.
 Fees vary depending on the type and complexity of your lens and prescription and includes as many diagnostic lenses needed to find the best contact lens for your eyes, a contact lens care kit and training for new wearers, and 60 days worth of follow-up visits.
 Dr. Velasco enjoys helping patients see with speciality contacts for keratoconus, presbyopia, post-LASIK, post-RK, post corneal transplant, and other corneal dystrophies.
 She has various soft, prosthetic color, corneal rigid gas permeable (RGP), and scleral RGP fitting sets available to fit your contact lens needs.
 She is also Paragon Corneal Refractive Therapy (CRT) certified to help nearsighted patients see without glasses or contacts.

 A comprehensive eye exam includes tests to check visual acuity, eye muscle teaming, color vision, depth perception, refractive status (glasses prescription), health of the front of the eye, and dilation to check the inside of the eye.
-Dr. Velasco recommends a comprehensive eye exam yearly.
+Dr. Velasco recommends a comprehensive eye exam yearly starting at 6 months of age.

 Dr. Velasco co-manages with your carefully chosen ophthalmologist during your pre- and post-operative periods for refractive or laser surgeries.
 Surgeries can include LASIK, PRK, ICL and cataract surgeries.
 If you are interested in any refractive procedure, just let Dr. Velasco know during your comprehensive eye exam and she will help you decide what procedure is best for you.